-- (a) the customs value of the goods must be determined by using a previous value determination or re-determination of the same class or kind of goods; or - (b) if there is no such previous value determination or re-determination, the value of the goods must be determined in accordance with any other method that may render a reasonable valuation of the goods, subject to subsection (2). - (2) No determination of the customs value of imported goods in terms of subsection - (a) the selling price in the Republic of goods produced in the Republic; - (b) a system which provides for the acceptance for customs purposes of the higher of two alternative values;
+- (a) the customs value of the goods must be determined by using a previous value determination or re-determination of the same class or kind of goods; or - (b) if there is no such previous value determination or re-determination, the value of the goods must be determined in accordance with any other method that may render a reasonable valuation of the goods, subject to subsection (2).

+(2) No determination of the customs value of imported goods in terms of subsection (1)(b), may be based on-

-- (c) the selling price of goods on the domestic market of the country of origin or exportation of the goods being valued; - (d) the cost of production, other than computed values which have been determined in accordance with section 135; - (e) the price of the goods for export to a country other than the Republic; - (f) a system of minimum customs values; or - (g) arbitrary or fictitious values. - (3) Subsection (2)(a) to (f) does not apply if the person required to clear the goods for home use or a customs procedure- - (a) fails to clear the goods or to provide sufficient information in the clearance 10 declaration for valuing the goods; and - (b) fails to comply with a request in terms of section 121 to provide information or documents necessary for valuing the goods.
+- (a) the selling price in the Republic of goods produced in the Republic; - (b) a system which provides for the acceptance for customs purposes of the higher of two alternative values;

+- (d) the cost of production, other than computed values which have been determined in accordance with section 135; - (e) the price of the goods for export to a country other than the Republic; - (f) a system of minimum customs values; or - (g) arbitrary or fictitious values.

+(3) Subsection (2)(a) to (f) does not apply if the person required to clear the goods for home use or a customs procedure-

+- (a) fails to clear the goods or to provide sufficient information in the clearance 10 declaration for valuing the goods; and - (b) fails to comply with a request in terms of section 121 to provide information or documents necessary for valuing the goods.